direktiv/direktiv/scripts/api/api.md

 ```

 Toggle's whether or not a workflow is active
-Disabled workflows cannot be invoked.
+Disabled workflows cannot be invoked

 #### Parameters